cryptohazard/hackico/README.md

 No need to restart the program everyday.
 Just make sure the transaction to buy is ready/unused(see below for more details.)
 # Installation
-You need to have a working go environment and clone this repository.
+You need to have a working go(lang) environment in version >=1.9 and clone this repository.
 I can provide executable if there are requests.

 You first need to get the only dependency:
 ```